Kotlin/KEEP/proposals/jvm-meta-annotations-artifact.md

 to all of it's type arguments (recursively).

 #### Parameter in @Alias (Option 1)
-The first option is adding `propagateTo: Array<DefaultApplicabilityType>` parameter to `meta.Alias` annotation.
+The first option is adding `propagateTo: Array<ApplicabilityKind>` parameter to `meta.Alias` annotation.

 Thus, declaration of `AllParametersAreNullableByDefault` would look like this:
 ```kotlin